Last updated on March 25, 2026

 Why Did They Change Companion’s Cost?

 Although companions posed a minor power level problem in Standard, they ended up being very strong in Eternal formats like Modern, Legacy, and Vintage.
-Lurrus of the Dream-Den takes the cake, having been banned in Vintage, Legacy, Modern, and Pioneer.
+Lurrus of the Dream-Den takes the cake, with this nightmare banned in Vintage, Legacy, Modern, and Pioneer.
 Being able to start with an extra card is very powerful, and even if you needed to build your deck with restrictions, it was worth the extra card.

 Also, companions being so powerful reduces deck diversity.
 If everyone is playing Lurrus in a given format, cards with a mana value of 3 or greater become unplayable.
 Most decks were comprised of the best permanents that cost 2 mana or less.